 As we are based in Te Anau, most of our fishing is in the Fiordland and Southland regions, though we do travel further afield when required.?There are over thirty rivers and streams within 1 hour 30 minute's travel of Te Anau.
 They vary from small spring fed streams to moderate sized rivers.
 The mountains of Fiordland New Zealand are clothed in rich rain forest and here true wilderness fishing is as good as it gets.
 During settled weather, the rivers run clear, and large brown and rainbow trout can be seen cruising in deep pools.

 Away from the mountains and forest, the rivers flow across farm land with an ever changing landscape.
 Access along the river banks is somewhat easier than in the mountains and good stocks of both brown and rainbow trout abound.
 We operate modern equipment for access to the rivers and use only reputable licensed aircraft companies for heli-fishing.

 You do not need to bring anything as we provide you with the following:

 If you prefer to use your favorite fishing tackle that is fine- many people do.
-We recommend a 9 foot 5 or 6 weight rod, a reel capable of holding plenty of backing (there are some big fish out here), and line in dark colour.
+We recommend a 9 foot 5 or 6 weight rod, a reel capable of holding plenty of backing (there are some big fish out here), and line in either dark olive or grey colour.
 Dress code is very definitely casual, but more important is the fact that colours should be dull and of earth tonings to blend in with the local landscape.
 Our temperatures in the summer are between 16 and 25 degrees Celsius (some days cooler and some warmer).

 Water temperatures are generally cool and early in the season some waters may be as low as 8 or 9 degrees Celsius climbing to 16 or 17 in mid-summer.